The Working Time Regulations 1998: Guidance on the legislation

 Appendices 2 and 3 contain tables which help apply EMM principles to WTR requirements enforced by HSE and provide further guidance on the dutyholder and strategic factors that might be taken into consideration.
 This should be used as a framework in all investigations as an aid to consistency.

 The Regulations came into force on 1 October 1998.
 They are made under the European Communities Act 1972 and implement the provisions of the Working Time Directive (93/104/EC) and some elements of the Young Workers Directive (94/33/EC) and Horizontal Amending Directive 2003/34/EC.
-The Regulations were prepared by the Department for Business, Energy and Industrial Strategy (BEIS) have policy lead for the regulations.
+The Department for Business, Energy and Industrial Strategy (BEIS) have policy lead for the regulations.
 They impose obligations on employers in relation to the working time of workers over the minimum school leaving age, including the provision of rest breaks, and night work restrictions.

-Employment Tribunals can hear complaints where worker entitlements are not complied with, eg rest period/breaks and paid annual leave are denied or an employee suffers detriment linked to the regulations.
+Employment Tribunals can hear concerns where worker entitlements are not complied with, eg rest period/breaks and paid annual leave are denied or an employee suffers detriment linked to the regulations.

 This document should be read in conjunction with the Regulations themselves and with the guidance on Gov.uk – Pay and Work Rights.